zombor/Tertius/README.md

 # Tertius

-Tertius is a Mongrel2 framework for php.
+Tertius is a Mongrel2 delivery mechanism for php.
 It's an experiment, so don't use it.

 ## How to run